flux-iac/tofu-controller/docs/use-tf-controller/use-cross-namespace-refs.md

 | .secretNamespace | Namespace of secret containing a GitHub token |
 | .resources[*] | Each entry refers to a Terraform object to include in branch planning |

 All of these can refer to an object in a namespace different to that of the Terraform object.
 However, giving access to objects in other namespaces is generally considered a security risk, so this is disallowed by default.
 Only references that mention the same namespace, or that omit the namespace field, will be accepted.
-References using a different namespace will cause TF-Controller to stop processing the Terraform object and put it in a non-Ready state.
+References using a different namespace will cause Tofu Controller to stop processing the Terraform object and put it in a non-Ready state.

-To **allow** cross-namespace references, use the flag `--allow-cross-namespace-refs` with TF-Controller and the Branch Planner.
-When using the Helm chart to install or update TF-Controller and Branch Planner, the value `allowCrossNamespaceRefs` will allow cross-namespace references for both.
+To **allow** cross-namespace references, use the flag `--allow-cross-namespace-refs` with Tofu Controller and the Branch Planner.
+When using the Helm chart to install or update Tofu Controller and Branch Planner, the value `allowCrossNamespaceRefs` will allow cross-namespace references for both.